 The public discussions will help Canadians make informed choices about prescription drug use.
 Many older adults, for example, are on multiple medications to deal with multiple health conditions, often prescribed by multiple doctors or medical specialists.
 This type of polypharmacy is often not in the best interest of consumers.
 Clinical trials are not designed to test how multiple medications interact, which often leads to serious physical and mental adverse reactions such as falling, delirium, or even psychosis, which are just a few examples of the potentially deadly and debilitating side effects of prescription drugs.

-Stage 1: Eastern Canada
+Stage 1: Eastern-Central Canada

-Halifax, Nova Scotia – April 7, 2022, 7-8pm, Halifax Central Library
+Halifax, Nova Scotia – Tuesday April 19, 4-5pm, Halifax Central Library

 Charlottetown, Prince Edward Island – Thursday April 21, 4-5pm, Holman Grand Hotel

-Stage 2: Central Canada
+Stage 2: Central-Western Canada